SeldonIO/MLServer/docs/getting-started/index.md

 ```

 We can check that our image was successfully build not only by looking at the logs of the previous
-command but also with the `docker assets` command.
+command but also with the `docker images` command.

 ```bash